urbanware-org/inhibit/README.md

 ## Definition

-Script to prevent accidental execution of critical commands, e. g. to shutdown or reboot the system by prompting the user to enter its hostname.
+Script to prevent accidental execution of critical commands, e.g. to shutdown or reboot the system by prompting the user to enter its hostname.

 [Top](#inhibit)